javiercejudo/modelico/README.md

 ## Introduction

-The goal is to parse JSON strings like the following into JavaScript custom objects,
+The goal is to parse JSON strings like objects,

 ```JSON